 bad carpet installation,

-getting harder every day for me to find honest & reputable Carpet Dealers
+getting harder every day to find honest & reputable Carpet Dealers

 to recommend to my readers!
 That's

-why, since 2008, I have been compiling my own special list of hand-picked carpet dealers who
+why, since 2008, I have been building my own special list of hand-picked carpet dealers who

-first-class customer service, who are locally owned, provide free measures
+first-class customer service; are locally owned; give free estimates;

-knowledgeable sales staff, and use qualified installers.
+have knowledgeable sales staff; and use qualified installers.
 Don't take

 who I recommend near you!